Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 \cor{Code injection, especially SQLi, was cited as a key risk from SD by several participants, including P5, P16, and P20, with P22 describing a real incident mitigated through input validation.
-While some security-focused (e.g., P16, P17) and senior participants (e.g., P14–P17) framed these threats using the CIA triad or linked them to broader risks, similar concerns were raised across various roles and experience levels.
+While some security-focused (e.g., P16, P17) and senior participants (e.g., P14--P17) framed these threats using the CIA triad or linked them to broader risks, similar concerns were raised across various roles and experience levels.
 Therefore, we notice that no strong role-based or seniority-based pattern emerged, indicating that awareness of code-level attacks, especially code injection attacks, is common among software practitioners with all levels and domains of expertise.}

-Our findings conclude that code injection vulnerabilities, followed by data disclosure and manipulation, are most likely to arise due to SDs, representing a primary threat to the confidentiality and integrity aspects of the CIA triad, while DoS attacks pose a risk to availability.
+\cb{The vulnerabilities listed here are not intended to be exhaustive but reflect specifically those anticipated by study participants based on their real-world experience with SDs, and are therefore reported as participant-driven findings rather than a comprehensive taxonomy of security vulnerabilities.} Our findings conclude that code injection vulnerabilities, followed by data disclosure and manipulation, are most likely to arise due to SDs, representing a primary threat to the confidentiality and integrity aspects of the CIA triad, while DoS attacks pose a risk to availability.

+\begin{takeawaybox} \minorrev{\textbf{Potential Code Vulnerabilities Arising from SD.}} Code injection (especially SQLi and prompt injection) is the most anticipated vulnerability from SDs, followed by \emph{sensitive data disclosure and data manipulation}, threatening the confidentiality and integrity aspects of the CIA triad. \end{takeawaybox}